rnicholus/raynicholus.com/about.md

-My name is Ray Nicholus, and I'm currently a Web Developer working for [Widen](http://www.widen.com), an awesome marketing technology software company in Madison, Wisconsin.
+My name is Ray Nicholus, and I'm currently a Web Developer working for [Widen](http://www.widen.com), an awesome marketing technology software company in Madison, Wisconsin, USA.
 I'm also the lead developer and product manager of [Fine Uploader](http://fineuploader.com/).
 I like to write, blog, and [talk about software](http://slides.com/raynicholus) in my free time.
 I'm also currently in the process of writing a book named [Beyond jQuery](https://leanpub.com/beyondjquery).